rikonaka/pcapture-rs/README.md

 (2025-9-24)

 I recently discovered that `pcap` can experience packet loss in high-traffic environments. ([github issues](https://github.com/rust-pcap/pcap/issues/388)).
+If you are interested in this, you can find detailed test code and procedures in this repository [link](https://github.com/rikonaka/pcap-issues).

 ## Platform